Brain Drain (album): Songs

 "Palisades Park" is a cover song, originally recorded by Freddy Cannon in 1962.

 "Pet Sematary" was written for the Stephen King movie adaptation of the same name and was issued as a single, becoming one of the Ramones' biggest radio hits and a staple of their concerts during the 1990s.
-Two versions exist of the song: the original recording produced by Jean Beuvoir and Daniel Ray, which ended up on the album (and on most pressings of the single), and the 'Bill Laswell version', a completely different take.
+Two versions exist of the song: the original recording produced by Jean Beauvoir and Daniel Rey, which ended up on the album (and on most pressings of the single), and the 'Bill Laswell version', a not very different take, with the most evident difference in the refrain not including any keyboard and in the end of the song with the drums being quite different.
 The Laswell version was released as a UK single in September 1989.
+Dee Dee appears as the bassist in both of the music videos for "Pet Sematary", while the videos for "I Believe In Miracles" and "Merry Christmas (I Don't Want to Fight Tonight)" feature his replacement, C. J. Ramone.

 "Merry Christmas (I Don't Want to Fight Tonight)" was originally released in November 1987 as the B-side of the single "I Wanna Live".
 It was later included in the 2004 film Christmas with the Kranks.

 "Can't Get You Outta My Mind" dates back to the early 1980s, where it was first recorded during sessions for the Ramones' 1981 album Pleasant Dreams.
 That version remained unreleased until it featured as a bonus track on the 2002 reissue of Pleasant Dreams.

 Reception

 Brain Drain was originally intended to be a "comeback" album for the Ramones, following the belated success of "I Wanna Be Sedated"; however, despite some good reviews, the album failed to live up to commercial expectations, peaking at number 122 on the Billboard 200 chart.
 Nonetheless, the album's first single, "Pet Sematary", became the band's highest-charting hit in the US, peaking at number four on the Billboard Modern Rock Tracks chart.

-Dee Dee appears as the bassist in both of the music videos for "Pet Sematary", while the videos for "I Believe In Miracles" and "Merry Christmas (I Don't Want to Fight Tonight)" feature his replacement, C.J.
-Ramone.
+Robert Christgau stated: "Laswellization neither saves their souls for rock and roll nor turns them into a metal band.
+First side's basically Dee Dee, period-hopping from the pleasantly dreamy 'I Believe in Miracles' to the East Coast surf cover 'Palisades Park.'
+Second side's basically Joey, pushing the envelope on 'Ignorance Is Bliss,' going flat on 'Come Back, Baby.'
+For professionalism, not bad."